Authenticating Social Media Evidence

 - Emailing the video to several people, including yourself, your boss and the attorney who is advising the investigation.

 - Uploading the video to a secure enterprise resource or third party service that shows an audit trail of time and activity.
-The i-Sight (now Case IQ) case management system for investigations contains a mechanism for uploading video files in any format, attaching them to the case file with a date and time stamp.
+The i-Sight case management system for investigations contains a mechanism for uploading video files in any format, attaching them to the case file with a date and time stamp.